 - Check Column Organization for hidden columns that you may want to view in the Grade Center

-Be sure to verify your contact information, textbook information, etc. Visit the Center for Teaching & Faculty Excellence website.
+Be sure to verify your contact information, textbook information, etc. Visit the Stearns Center for Teaching and Learning

 Make Your Course Available to Students

-Post a welcome announcement to your course, including contact information, office hours, etc. and then send it to your students by email and let them know your Blackboard course is now available.
+Post a welcome announcement to your course, including contact information, office hours, etc. and then send it to your students by email to let them know your Blackboard course is now available.

-Instructions for How to Make Your Course Available to Students.
+> How to Make Your Course Available to Students

-Instructions for How to Send a Message or Email your Students with Blackboard.
+> How to Send a Message or Email your Students with Blackboard

-If you intend to use Qwickly Attendance, set up Attendance on the Attendance Settings page.
-See Instructions for How to Set up Qwickly Attendance.
+If you intend to use the Attendance tool, set up Attendance on the Attendance Settings page.

 Create a Welcome Video with Kaltura